letsticia/LearningArduino/README.md

 # LeaningArduino

-My repository to learn Arduino and C++.
+My repository to learn C++, Arduino and how that works.